 This award is presented to a business that is new or came back as a United Way of the Midlands partner.
 Businesses that did not donate to UWM in the previous campaign year are eligible for consideration.

-Winner: KETVHudl
+Winner: KETV

 KETV is a unique partner with United Way.
 Though they do not run a traditional campaign, they have supported our work through in-kind gifts of air time over the years, helping us raise awareness and introducing us to neighbors who may not have known about the work done at UWM.
 In 2022-23, KETV went above and beyond by doing a Giving Wednesday for UWM in January, providing $52,260.00 of in-kind donations, and even ran a telethon for the first time in years!
 They continue to support UWM as we celebrate our 100th anniversary with coverage and continued promotions.